Menu

 2006

-First hearing starts: Pre-trial hearings ensure there is sufficient evidence for trial
+First hearing starts: Pre-Trial hearings ensure there is sufficient evidence for trial

 Mr Thomas Lubanga Dyilo in ICC Courtroom I, 2006.
 Photo: Hans Hoordijk